 Although the ancestor of the bass guitar dates centuries back, it's not until the early twentieth century when the need and designs for the modern bass guitar begin to take shape.

-- guitarron, an early Spanish acoustic precursor to the bass guitar, is used in musical performances in Europe.
+- Early 1600s: The "fingernail bass" or guitarron, an early Spanish acoustic precursor to the bass guitar, is used in musical performances in Europe.
 Bass instruments in general, whether double basses in orchestra or the guitarron, are large and bulky.
 This does not change for centuries.

 - 1920s: Jazz musicians who play bass begin to see the need for a smaller version of the unwieldy stand-up double bass that most play.
 Meanwhile, vaudeville musician George Beauchamp searches for a guitar that has a louder volume that can compete with large ensembles.
 His partnership with John Dopyera marks the beginning of what is the famous Rickenbacker guitar and bass company.